Lucius Barker: Early life and education

 Barker was born in Franklinton, Louisiana on June 11, 1928.
 He had five siblings.

-Barker intended to study medicine while attending Southern University at Baton Rouge, where he obtained his bachelor's degree in political science in 1949.
+Barker intended to study medicine while attending Southern University, where he obtained his bachelor's degree in political science in 1949.
 He decided to study political science after taking a class with Rodney Higgins.
-After graduating from Southern University in 1949, Barker earned a master's degree from the University of Illinois at Urbana Champaign in 1950, followed by a doctorate from the same institution four years later, where Jack Peltason was his advisor.
-He was the first Black teaching assistant in the College of Arts and Science at the University of Illinois at Urbana Champaign.
+After graduating from Southern University in 1949, Barker earned a master's degree from the University of Illinois Urbana-Champaign in 1950, followed by a doctorate from the same institution four years later, where Jack Peltason was his advisor.
+Barker left his home state after his undergraduate studies in part due to discriminatory practices within higher education in Louisiana that gave financial incentives to attend graduate school out of state.
+Additionally, he was the first Black teaching assistant in the College of Arts and Science at the University of Illinois at Urbana Champaign.

 Career

 Academic positions

-After completing his PhD, Barker became a Fellow at the University of Illinois, and taught there for several years.
+After completing his PhD, Barker became a post-doctoral fellow at the University of Illinois Urbana-Champaign, and taught there for several years.
 He then returned to Southern University, followed by the University of Wisconsin–Milwaukee.
 In 1964, he was a Liberal Arts Fellow of Law and Political Science at the Harvard Law School.
 In 1967, Jack Peltason recruited Barker to return to the University of Illinois, where Peltason was chancellor and Barker was appointed assistant chancellor.
 In 1969, he joined the political science faculty at Washington University in St. Louis, where he became chair of the political science department, and was named the Edna Fischel Gellhorn Professor.
 In 1990, Barker moved to Stanford University, where he was appointed William Bennett Munro Professor of Political Science.
+Some of his notable include students included the likes US Rep. Joaquin Castro, his twin brother Julian Castro, and US.
+Senator Cory Booker.
 He retired in 2006.

+Barker was the 1992–1993 president of the American Political Science Association (ASPA).
+He was the second Black president of the association; the first, 40 years before, had been Ralph Bunche.
+Barker's work while president focused in part on the systemic challenges faced by Black Americans in trying to participate in the political system.
+Taking a systemic approach to political analysis was a staple of Barker's research, and was a natural cornerstone of his leadership of the ASPA.
+The opening of his presidential address in 1993 called for understanding the advancements and hurdles faced by Black Americans through a systemic perspective, highlighting an area of work he focused on while serving as the head of the ASPA.
+In it Barker discusses the limits of political participation due to both obstacles for their involvement and a system structured to disproportionately harm them, saying, with greater participation having the reverse effect of favored policies becoming weaker.
+Providing a historical review, Barker analyzes the shift from a legal based movement led by the NAACP to a mobilization protest movement heralded by Martin Luther King Jr., which worked to achieve somewhat different goals within a larger movement.